 It’s manual focus only, large and heavy and 28mm only.
 Some applications may require autofocus, compactness and a range of focal lengths for fast response without switching lenses.

 Isolating the subject

-One key advantage of a fast prime lens is subject isolation, as with this image from ZEISS Otus 1.4/28: the Reference Standard With a Gentle Grace.
-With an f/2.8 zoom, this flexibility is much reduced because the depth of field is doubled at f/2.8 versus f/1.4.
+One key advantage of a fast prime lens is subject isolation, as with this image, picture 2 (originally from my article ZEISS Otus 1.4/28: The Reference Standard with a Gentle Grace).
+If instead I had used an f/2.8 zoom, the minimum depth of field would be doubled giving fewer creative options.

 At f/1.4 the subject can be set apart from its surroundings even at substantial distance as here.
 The blur of closer areas and the subtle blur of very distant areas leads the eye to the tree at center, and separates it from its surroundings.
 The combination of shallow depth of field, superb color correction, high sharpness and moderate vignetting come together nicely in a synergistic total effect.
 Choices for visual impact and expressiveness are thus more expansive for an f/1.4 lens than an f/2.8 lens.
 This flexibility is not limited to landscapes; one might for example focus on a particular face within a group.

 Sharpness from edge to edge